Humphrys genealogy

 He was bapt 14 June 1868, St.Michael's RC church, Limerick city.
 See entry.

 "Michael Edward" on birth cert.
-"Edward Michael" on bapt cert and in mother's will 1883.
+"Edward Michael" on bapt cert and in mother's will 1883 and when he witnesses his brother's marriage 1911.
 "Edward" on mar cert.
 1901 census is "Edward Michael" and just "Edward".

 At mar 1899 he is living Liberty St, Cork.
 His sister's marriage 1898 shows this is 18 Liberty St.